RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 ..
 Warning::

-	This feature makes use of the browser's built in pdf viewer.
+	This feature makes use of the browser's built in PDF viewer.
 For most modern browsers like Firefox, Chrome, or Safari, this viewer will include a print or download button.
 However, if you are using an outdated browser, this might not be available.